jeanlouisHERVE/jeanlouisHERVE/README.md

 - 🔭 I’m currently working on :
      * :rocket: Getreadii : an easy way to accompany an employee in a new society
      * :racehorse: PaulKichilov.com : the website of a Russian artist
-     * :books: Grece-antique.fr : the reborn of a website made 10 years ago and for witch I have written multiple articles on Ancient Greece.
+     * :books: Grece-antique.fr : the reborn of a website made 10 years ago and for witch I have written multiple articles about Ancient Greece.

 - 🌱 I’m currently learning :
       - HTML / CSS / SASS